Wearing a red jacket and black pants Jocelyn Peterman yells at her teammates as she squats to watch her stoneAP Photo/Brynn Anderson

 After winning the Canadian Trials in November 2021, Team Jones became Team Canada at Beijing 2022.
 In Peterman’s Olympic debut, they finished with a 5-4 record and missed the playoffs by one spot.

 Peterman has also enjoyed success in mixed doubles.
-In 2016, she and partner Brett Gallant won the Canadian Mixed Doubles Curling Trials, the first ever mixed doubles event they had entered together.
+In 2016, she and Brett Gallant, her partner both on and off the ice, won the Canadian Mixed Doubles Curling Trials, the first ever mixed doubles event they had entered together.
 They would go on to win the 2019 Canadian Mixed Doubles Championship, which sent them to the World Mixed Doubles Curling Championship where they won the silver medal.

 As a junior, Peterman skipped her own team to the national title in 2012 and went on to compete at the 2012 World Junior Championships.